bavc/bavc-resources/docs/CollectionHolderInfo/TemplateArticle.md

 ---
 layout: page
-title: Template Article
+title: Shipping Your Tapes to BAVC
-parent: Template Folder
+parent: Information for Collection Holders
 ---

 # Shipping Your Tapes to BAVC